Last year I had my first actual protective style experience when I wore box braids for a month--and I loved it.

 I make sure to apply as much moisture as possible when wearing a protective style.
 The best way to do this is by following the LOC/LCO method.
 I find that my braids or twist-outs hold much longer this way, and I can prolong the style for a week straight!

 The night before putting my hair into a protective style I always make sure to give my hair an in-depth wash day, including cleansing with a clarifying shampoo, protein treatment, and deep conditioner with my heated cap.
 I style in loose twists with a very light water based leave-in--you do not want oily, product build-up hair before installing your style.

-Enjoy your protective style
+Do enjoy your protective style

 Take a huge amount of pictures and show off this style!
 You may be like me and do not plan on having a protective style for a while so try out different styles, go to events to show off your new look and enjoy the break from your curls.

-- Forget about your edges
+Don't forget about your edges

 Protect those edge, girls!
 When you are getting your braids or twists done by a stylist, make sure you tell them to leave your edges out.
 I once felt some burning and told the stylist; she happily loosened the braid and reinforced that I tell her again if I ever feel like they are too tight.
 I have seen protective styles cause major hair loss and thinning in other women because of this.
 Looking for an edge tamer?
 This one is a top seller in Shop NaturallyCurly.